 (1) The people reporting in the media are on average very far left of the median American.
 Even if they try to call balls and strikes accurately in the news coverage, they are going to produce a product that the average American finds biased and unreliable.

 (2) The old compromise - "We'll try to report just the facts in the news, and we'll tell you what we think and why on the opinion page" - helped correct for that bias.
-Reporters tried to find what both side says and tell their readers that without telling what they thought.
+Reporters tried to find what both sides said and to tell their readers that without telling what they thought.
 It didn't always work, but it maintained credibility better than the current system.

 So we got things like the McDonald's kerfuffle, where frankly, there is a sliver of evidence suggesting that Harris invented her McDonald's employment and a sliver of evidence suggesting she didn't, and everything after that goes back to your prior beliefs about how trustworthy she is and how likely someone in her position would be to lie.